myamout/ZooBackup/README.md

 # Install and Setup MongoDB
 1. Go to "https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/" and follow the steps
+    - You also need to crete a data folder using this command `mkdir -p /data/db`
 2. Start MongoDB using `sudo -i service mongodb start` (David has told me that mongod is what you'll need to run)
 3. Seed the database by running the command `yarn seed-mongo`.
 This will add a users collection with an admin and normal user to test permissions.
 Note that permission level 1 is the highest, 2 is for a normal keeper